2016 Summer Olympics opening ceremony: Voices from the favela

-Climate change segment
+Climate change sequence

 A short video on anthropogenic climate change – one of the themes of the event – was also brought to fore during the ceremony.
 The video, narrated by Brazilian Academy Award-nominee actress Fernanda Montenegro and British Academy Award-winning actress Judi Dench, also reading from Carlos Drummond de Andrade's poem "The Flower and the Nausea", featured Ed Hawkins' visual spiral indicating rising global temperatures, together with an animated projection of rising sea levels on places that included Amsterdam (host of the 1928 Games); Dubai; Lagos; Shanghai; Florida; and the city of Rio de Janeiro itself.

 Athletes Parade

 After that, the delegations representing 207 teams then marched into the stadium during the Parade of Nations traditionally led by Greece, the home of the first Olympics.
 The crowd gave large applause for other Latin American teams as well as notably Spain, the US, Canada, Italy, Portugal, and Russia.
 However, the biggest applause (aside from the host nation) came when the team of Refugee Athletes marched into the stadium just ahead of the Brazilian team.
 They received a standing ovation from the crowd.
 Some teams were led into the stadium by model Lea T, the first famous transgender person to participate in an Olympic opening ceremony.